-Candidate test results are sent to the Ohio Department of Education (ODE) and institutions as designated by the candidate.
+Candidate test results are sent to ODE and educator preparation programs as designated by the candidate.
 These scores are delivered electronically through Pearson's secure web-based score-reporting system.
-Through this system, the ODE and institutions also have access to a web-based tool called ResultsAnalyzer®.
-This tool is interactive and allows the ODE and institutions to view, analyze, reorganize, download, and print results based on test data and generate customized reports of their choice.
+Through this system, the ODE and educator preparation programs have access to a web-based tool called ResultsAnalyzer®.
+This tool is interactive and allows the ODE and educator preparation programs to view, analyze, reorganize, download, and print results based on test data and generate customized reports of their choice.

-ResultsAnalyzer® can support the needs of institutions of higher education through the following features:
+ResultsAnalyzer® can support the needs of Ohio educator preparation programs through the following features.

-- Create relevant and timely reports on candidate results - Filter reports by candidate demographics, specific tests, or testing year

-- Organize data into customized tables and graphs - Customize data queries to align with institution goals and areas of interest - Aggregate performance data across testing program years - Export data to Microsoft® Excel or other report software and print graphics - Analyze candidate data for numerous purposes, including Title II reporting, institutional research, program evaluation, and curriculum improvement
+- Create relevant and timely reports on candidate results - Filter reports by candidate demographics, specific tests, or testing year - Organize data into customized tables and graphs - Customize data queries to align with institution goals and areas of interest - Aggregate performance data across testing program years - Export data to Microsoft® Excel or other report software and print graphics - Analyze candidate data for numerous purposes, including Title II reporting, educator preparation program research, program evaluation, and curriculum improvement

 ResultsAnalyzer® also allows the ODE to generate reports based on its needs and areas of focus using the features previously mentioned.
-In addition, ResultsAnalyzer® can create reports and filter results by institution, as well as support the analysis of institutional data.
-These data can assist the ODE in assessing the performance of institutions across the state and help in future statewide policy decisions.
+In addition, ResultsAnalyzer® can create reports and filter results by educator preparation program, as well as support the analysis of institutional data.
+These data can assist the ODE in assessing the performance of educator preparation programs across the state and help in future statewide policy decisions.